There are several reasons why you might want to change the configuration of a deployment:

 - To change what plugins are available on your deployment.

-With the exception of major version upgrades, we can perform all these changes without having to interrupt your deployment.
+For single availability zone deployments, there is downtime to portions of your cluster when changes are applied.
+For HA deployments and with the exception of major version upgrades, we can perform all these changes without interrupting your deployment.
 During the application of these changes, you can continue to search and index.

 Many changes can also be done in bulk: in one action, you can add more memory and storage, upgrade minor versions, adjust the number of plugins and adjust fault tolerance by changing the number of availability zones.
-Elastic Cloud Enterprise performs all of these changes by making an Elasticsearch cluster and other instances with the new configuration join the existing deployment.
-After joining, the new nodes recover the indexes and start handling requests.
-When all the new nodes are ready, the old ones are removed.
-Note that if you do a major version upgrade, you cannot also change the cluster configuration at the same time.
-Simply perform these configuration changes separately.
+Elastic Cloud Enterprise performs all of these changes with a grow-and-shrink operation, making an Elasticsearch cluster and other instances with the new configuration join the existing deployment.
+After re-joining, updated nodes recover their indexes and start handling requests.
+When all updated new nodes are ready, the old nodes that were replaced are removed.
+If you do a major version upgrade, you cannot change the cluster configuration at the same time.
+Perform these configuration changes separately.

-When you change the configuration of a deployment, existing data is migrated to new nodes.
+When you scale up a deployment, existing data may be migrated to new nodes.
 For clusters containing large amounts of data, this migration can take some time, especially if your deployment is under a heavy workload.
 (Is your deployment under a heavy load?
 You might need to stop routing requests first.)